-Some students choose to complete an EPQ or Level 3 Mathematical Studies (Core Maths) as part of an enrichment programme.
+Some students choose to complete an EPQ or Level 3 Mathematical Studies (Core Maths) as part of an enrichment programme alongside other supercurricular activities.

-Transition exams are usually held at the end of Y12.
-However, in 2020 these have been taken in September for students to carry on into Y13 in each subject.
+Transition exams are held at the end of Y12.
 Students are expected to achieve a minimum of a grade E to successfully progress.
-The transition exams are also used to make predictions on A-level outcomes.
+The transition exams are also used to make reliable predictions on A-level outcomes.

 Silverdale School closed to students from January to March 2020, following government guidance.